weepctxb/ChemEngDPpy/README.md

 See `exampleruns.py` for more sample implementations.

-A further use of the OOP framework (Method 2) would be to perform optimization on equipment type or material selection, using the tags `etype`, `mat` etc. as categorical decision variables for capex minimization.
+Further possible uses of the OOP framework (Method 2) could be to:

+- Perform optimization on equipment type or material selection, using the tags `etype`, `mat` etc. as categorical decision variables for capex minimization

+- Determine the best type of heat exchanger and utilities to use by minizing both capex and opex.
+This is similar to above, with utilities selection being an additional categorical decision variable which influences both heat exchange area and cost of utilities.

+- Find the optimal configuration for multi-stage compression with minimal electricity consumption and stream cooling, using the number of compressors, compression ratios, heat exchange area for cooling etc. as decision variables.

-However, this implementation is left to the user to do. (#TODO add example)
+However, this implementation is left to the user to do. (#TODO add examples)

 ------------------------------------------------